People of the Rainforest

 Brazil

-More than 500,000 Brazilians classify themselves as Indigenous, according to a 2006 census by the Brazilian Institute of Geography and Statistics (IBGE).
-FUNAI, the country's Indigenous affairs bureau, estimates there are 67 uncontacted Indigenous groups in the country.
+As of a 2006 census conducted by the Brazilian Institute of Geography and Statistics (IBGE), more than 500,000 Brazilians identified as Indigenous.
+The country’s Indigenous affairs agency, FUNAI, estimates there are 67 uncontacted Indigenous groups in Brazil, the highest number of any nation.

-As of 2010, Indigenous territories covered about 22 percent of the Brazilian Amazon or about one million square kilometers.
-Additional claims are pending approval, although in 2012, Brazilian Congress moved to give more control to mining and agroindustrial interests in determining whether demarcation of new Indigenous territories would proceed.
+As of 2010, Indigenous territories covered about 22% of the Brazilian Amazon, or approximately one million square kilometers.
+Additional claims for Indigenous land recognition remain under review.
+However, in 2012, Brazil’s Congress moved to increase the influence of mining and agribusiness interests in decisions regarding the demarcation of new Indigenous territories, raising concerns about the potential weakening of land protections.

 Colombia

-But new hope would emerge in the 1980s, thanks partly to the efforts of Martin von Hildebrand, an ethnologist who would help Indigenous Colombians eventually win control over 260,000 square kilometers (100,000 square miles) of Amazon rainforest—an area larger than the United Kingdom.
+However, significant progress was made in the 1980s, thanks in part to the efforts of ethnologist Martin von Hildebrand.
+Through his work with Indigenous communities, von Hildebrand helped secure legal recognition of Indigenous land rights, culminating in the protection of 260,000 square kilometers (100,000 square miles) of Amazon rainforest—an area larger than the United Kingdom.

-Living with tribes during the 1970s, von Hildebrand learned of the traditional land management practices of Indigenous societies as well as their philosophies of co-existing with the rainforest.
-He helped free communities from the tyranny of rubber and started developing an education system for the Indigenous.
-Inspired to help them win title to their territory and therefore greater autonomy, von Hildebrand joined the Colombian government in 1986, as Head of Indigenous Affairs and adviser to President Virgilio Barco Vargas.
-In government von Hildebrand helped push through legislation that would lead to the establishment of 20 million hectares of collective Indigenous territory—a move that would become a fundamental part of the country's 1991 constitution.
+In the 1970s, von Hildebrand documented Indigenous land management practices and philosophies centered on coexistence with the rainforest.
+He initiated educational programs to help Indigenous people regain autonomy and eventually joined the Colombian government in 1986 as Head of Indigenous Affairs and adviser to President Virgilio Barco Vargas.
+In this role, he helped drive legislation that established 20 million hectares of collective Indigenous territories—a milestone that became a cornerstone of Colombia’s 1991 constitution.

 Satellite view of Deforestation in Brazil (courtesy of DigitalEarth)